Crash Course: configuration

 EnTT is based on sparse sets.
 What is less

-known perhaps is that these are paged to reduce memory consumption in some
+known perhaps is that the sparse arrays are paged to reduce memory usage.

-The default size of a page is 32kB but users can adjust it if appropriate.
+Default size of pages (that is, the number of elements they contain) is 4096 but users can adjust it if appropriate.
 In all case, the chosen value must be a power of 2.

 For performance reasons,